kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 .. type: text
 -->

-I'm writing this post to help out a friend.
 If you have an up to date FreeNAS server (9.3 stable at the time of this writing), then this guide should walk you through building a jail and installing an OpenVPN server inside of it.

-The beauty of this system is that it is all being done inside a jail, so the odds of making a mistake that could take down your entire NAS as slim.
+The beauty of this system is that it is all being done inside a jail, so the odds of making a mistake that could take down your entire NAS is slim.
 If something goes awry, you can just delete the jail, and start over again.

-At the end, you will end up with an certificate based OpenVPN server.
-Each user will need to have their own certificate.
-For the time being, it'll be certificate only.
-Perhaps in a future article, we'll revist the config to add in a username and password challenge, to effect two factor authentication.
+After you finish, you will end up with an certificate based OpenVPN server.
+Each user will need to have their own certificate to go along with their username and password.
+In essence, we'll be implementing a two factor authenticated VPN.

-Without further ado, let's get started

 <!-- TEASER_END -->

 You'll need to start out by logging into your FreeNAS and clicking on the Jails tab.
-Click the Add Jail button to get started creating a new jail.
+Click the `Add Jail` button to get started creating a new jail.
 Name your jail something obvious, like "OpenVPN_1".
 And click `Add` to get started.
-If you have already set up FreeNAS, then it should create you a standard jail and assign an IP address based from the pool that you assigned to your jails when you first set up FreeNAS.
+If you have already set up FreeNAS, then it should create a standard jail automatically and assign an IP address based from the jails pool.
 Depending upon your FreeNAS specs, the jail could take a few minutes to be made.
 Be paitent.

-Once the jail is created, you have a decision to make.
-If your plan is for this jail to be nothing more than an OpenVPN server (and it should be), then you won't need to add any additional storage to the jail.
-If you want to do other things with this jail, then you might consider adding more, in particular if you want the jail to interact with the files that you are storing on the NAS.
-We are going to assume that you won't be needing access to the files, and therefore won't be adding any additional storage.

 With that out of the way, you should open up your favorite terminal and ssh into your FreeNAS.
 Yes the FreeNAS, not the newly created jail.
-Once you are in, and assuming that you only have 1 jail with the word 'openvpn' in it, you should be able to run this command to get into the jail:
+Once you are in, and assuming that you only have a single jail with the word 'openvpn' in it, you should be able to run this command to get into the jail:

 	:::shell
-    sudo jexec `jls | grep -i openvpn | awk '{ print $1 }' ` csh
+    sudo jexec `jls | grep -i openvpn | awk '{ print $1 }'` csh

 If, for whatever reason that command did not work, then run `jls` to get a list of your jails.
 Note the ID of the jail that you want to use, and enter this command to get in: